Music of Guatemala: Music life

 The Orquesta Sinfónica Jesús Castillo, a youth orchestra, was established in 1997, after a series of workshops conducted by a group of Venezuelan instrumental teachers.
 Its members are students of the National Conservatory and other privates academies.
-Its first Musical Director was Igor Sarmientos 1997–2007.
+Its first musical director was Igor Sarmientos 1997–2007.
 This orchestra had the partial support of the government to cover their expenses until 2007.

 Among the choirs active in Guatemala, the oldest organization is the Coro Nacional, founded after the 1944 Revolution as Coro Guatemala.
 Over the decades, it has introduced many works by European composers, as well as numerous Guatemalan songs and choral compositions.
 It is the only choral group with government support, and offers several yearly concert sessions.

 The university choirs are also very important, and gather in yearly traditional choral festivals.
 There are also independent, and amateur choral organizations.
 At the beginning of the new millennium, several choirs of children and young have sprouted, not only in Guatemala City, but also in towns and rural areas.

 There are several chamber ensembles such as wind quintets, string quartets, brass choirs, and groups specializing in baroque performance practices.
 Among these, the Millennium Ensemble has raised much attention by their first performances of Renaissance, baroque, and classical works from colonial Guatemala, which they have presented at festivals and concerts in Europe, North- and South America.
-Since their first CD, released in 1992, up to their twelfth CD Joyas del Barroco in Guatemala (2006), they have revived numerous works of 18th-century composers as Manuel José de Quirós, Rafael Antonio Castellanos, and Pedro Nolasco Estrada Aristondo, with mezzosoprano Cristina Altamira performing villancicos and cantatas for different occasions of the Catholic liturgical year.
+Since their first CD, released in 1992, up to their twelfth CD Joyas del Barroco in Guatemala (2006), they have revived numerous works of 18th-century composers as Manuel José de Quirós, Rafael Antonio Castellanos, and Pedro Nolasco Estrada Aristondo, with mezzo-soprano Cristina Altamira performing villancicos and cantatas for different occasions of the Catholic liturgical year.

 Opera has also regained favour, with yearly performances at local festivals in Guatemala City and Antigua Guatemala.
 Guatemalan Baritone Luis Girón May (b.
 1953, d.
 August 2013) has been influential in obtaining significant sponsorships for the staging of several operas by Verdi and Puccini.
 Foreign opera companies also visit the country on occasion, performing in the magnificent National Theatre in Guatemala City or on historical locations in Antigua Guatemala.

 There are also well known film scoring composers from Guatemala such as Pieter Schlosser and Mauricio Trabanino.